Aviatorscode2/Donut-Finder/docs/tutorials/donut-store/update-a-store.md

 # Update a Donut Store

-## Overview

 In this tutorial, you'll learn how to update the details of an existing donut store using the Donut Finder API.
-This tutorial is intended for developers who need to modify information about donut stores.
-It assumes you have basic knowledge of:

-* RESTful APIs
-* JSON format
-* Tools like Postman or `curl`

-By the end of this tutorial, you'll be able to:

-* Understand how to format a PUT request to update a donut store
-* Use Postman to update a donut store
-* Use `curl` to update a donut store

-## Background

-The Donut Finder API allows users to manage and access information about various donut stores and their inventories.
-Updating store details is a common operation that enables users to keep store information up-to-date.
-This tutorial will guide you through the process of making a PUT request to update a donut store's details using the Donut Finder API.
+### Before You Start

+Before starting this tutorial, ensure you set up your test environment by following the steps outlined in the [Before you start a tutorial](../before-you-start-tutorial.md) section.

 ---
 > Expect this tutorial to take about 10-5 minutes to complete.
 ---

-## Before You Start

-Before starting this tutorial, install Postman and json-server.
-Then, sync the To-Do service to your GitHub repository so that you can clone it to your desktop.
-For a complete set of steps, see [Before you start a tutorial](../before-you-start-tutorial.md).

-## Update a Donut Store
+## Tutorial: Update a Donut Store

 To get started, you need to format and send a PUT request to update the details of an existing donut store.